 - Intensive Therapy Including Specialized Trauma Therapy

-It’s important to remember that usually the anxiety didn’t just happen overnight, so it can take some time for treatment to fully work.
+It’s important to remember that usually, the anxiety didn’t just happen overnight, so it can take some time for treatment to fully work.
 It can also take some adjustment along the way to see which therapies are most effective.
 For some people, symptoms quickly improve after starting treatment, while it’s a longer journey for others.

 Supporting a Family Member or Friend Who has Anxiety

 Helping someone with anxiety can be a challenge.
 You might not fully understand why they are feeling the way they are, and what you can do to help.
 Still, one of the best roles you can provide is steady, patient, continuing support.
-Sometimes just sitting and listening without comment or judgement can be just what they need while they are getting supporting treatment.
+Sometimes just sitting and listening without comment or judgment can be just what they need while they are getting supporting treatment.
 You can let them know you are there for them and will stick with them through it all.

 - Be a great listener